 In variable spring hangers, supporting force varies with piping displacements.
 Piping vertical thermal displacements cause extension or compression of the spring which changes the actual support effect of the spring.
 There is variation in supporting force as the load varies from cold to hot conditions.
 This variation should not exceed a certain limit.

 The arrangement for these is very simple with single or series of springs attached to piping and both piping and spring are on the same axis.
 These springs can be installed in small spaces, and are relatively inexpensive, but load varies so this can be a drawback with large displacements.

 Constant Spring Hanger Support

-- As a result, the resisting force provided by this spring support is independent of position during its travel and approximately constant throughout ita range.
+As a result, the resisting force provided by this spring support is independent of position during its travel and approximately constant throughout its range.
 Typically, the variation of the active and reactive forces is very small.

-- Constant Effort spring shall be selected where you have the excessive vertical movements, or where it is necessary to restrict the transfer of load from the displacing spring adjacent terminal of equipment or where the Spring variability is exceeded.
+Constant Effort spring shall be selected where you have excessive vertical movements, where it is necessary to restrict the transfer of load from the displacing spring adjacent terminal of equipment, or where the Spring variability is exceeded.

 Variable spring hanger support terminologies

-- When the installed load is applied, the spring compressed by some distance as per spring stiffness.
-This is also called as Cold Preset.
+When the installed load is applied, the spring is compressed by some distance as per spring stiffness.
+This is also called a Cold Preset.

 Hot load – Cold Load = Spring Stiffness x thermal movement